-The Human Right to Water, Research, and Annotated Bibliography
+The Human Right to Water: A Research Guide & Annotated Bibliography

 Date Written: February 27, 2017

 All countries, regardless of their size or degree of development, face challenges related to the quality, quantity, and accessibility of their water supplies.
 Because of the critical importance of water to human health, these challenges require immediate and effective solutions; a lack of water can lead to serious disease and death.
 Women, children, minority groups, indigenous peoples, refugees, and prisoners are the groups most vulnerable to these health risks.

 International organizations, non-governmental organizations, human rights activists, and national governments have identified a wide variety of potential solutions for inadequate, compromised, or inaccessible water supplies.
 Many of these solutions are intended to address root causes such as poverty; inequality; and political, social, cultural, and environmental challenges.
 One of the most promising approaches is to recognize access to water as a human right.

 Investigating the right-to-water is challenging because of the nature and scope of the topic; the research is complex and interdisciplinary.
 It involves international and domestic legal research, as well as non-legal research.
 Furthermore, it ranges over a wide variety of documents (produced by many different types of entities, including inter-governmental and non-governmental organizations and state), a wide range of legal sources (including international treaties, custom, general principles of law, jurisprudence, soft law, and domestic statutes), and many distinct types of research materials (including data, statistics, strategies, and implementation plans).
 The research is complicated by several factors: the difficulty of defining water and the right to water; the diversity of the stakeholders involved, including indigenous people and minority groups; and the complexity of stakeholder motivations.